Whimse/Kaggle_digit_recognizer/README.md

 ## Further Experiments

 The first experiment tried to optimize the accuracy by exploring different choices for the network architecture.
 Additional network architectures could have been considered for the experiments.
 Additionally, other hyperparameters such as the optimization method, or the learning rate, could have been optimized in the experiments.
 Training longer with SGD with a more conservative LR decay or larger batch sizes can typically provide improvements in accuracy.

-Data augmentation was not used in these experiments, and it is a very effective way to [further increase the accuracy with image classification problems](https://machinelearningmastery.com/image-augmentation-deep-learning-keras/).

 [More sophisticated approaches](https://paperswithcode.com/sota/image-classification-on-mnist) have been also proposed in the academic literature, reaching accuracies in the range of 0,9991 for the digit classification problem with MNIST.
 Any of these ideas could be explored to further push the prediction accuracy of the models.